Published on 7 June 2022.

 Running the server in a loop is an improvement.
 Instead of dropping all subsequent requests, we only drop a few.

-But during the time between the server crash and a new process been started, there is no one listening on port 9000 and we still drop connections.
+But during the time between the server crash and a new server being up, there is no one listening on port 9000 and we still drop connections.

-How can we make sure to answer all connections?
+How can we make sure to handle all requests?

-Here is a program that listens on a socket and then spawns another process in a loop to accept connections:
+Here is a program that listens on a socket and then spawns server processes in a loop to accept connections:

 import os